pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 ## Publish file message

-Publishes a file message to a channel.
-Used internally by sendFile, or directly to retry message publish without re-uploading the file.
+Publishes a message about an already uploaded file to a channel.
+Called internally by sendFile.
+Can be used to retry publishing when sendFile fails with PNPublishFileMessageOperation; reuse data from the status object.

 ### Method(s)